libprima/prima/python/prima/backends/pyprima/README.md

 The difference between `maxval` and `maximum` is that `maximum` will return NaN if the input contains NaN.
 Python's `max` and numpy's `np.max` have a similar distinction.

-Fortran's `max` and numpy's `mp.maximum` accept two arguments, either of which can be a scalar or an array, and returns an elementwise maximum of the two arguments.
+Fortran's `max` and numpy's `np.maximum` accept two arguments, either of which can be a scalar or an array, and returns an elementwise maximum of the two arguments.
 In the case of a scalar and an array argument it returns an elementwise maximum of the scalar and each element of the array.